15 Hardboiled/American Crime Essentials

 Selected stories of Edgar Allan Poe (beginning 1832) Among many other great stories, “The Murders in the Rue Morgue” is proto-great detective, “The Cask of Amontillado” is proto-noir, and “The Purloined Letter” is proto-espionage.

 The Postman Always Rings Twice James M. Cain (1934) Father of American noir.
 “Love, when you get fear in it, it’s not love any more.
 It’s hate.”
-Double Indemnity also essential; rest of Cain uneven.
+Double Indemnity is also essential; both were made into classic movies.
+The rest of Cain is uneven.

-The Silent Speaker Rex Stout (1946) Nero Wolfe and Archie Goodwin bicker throughout 48 marvelous books.
-Silent Speaker has a particularly satisfying McGuffin and conclusion; it also marks the begining of post-war Stout, which is less experimental but more experienced.
-Some prefer the earlier books for complex and at times psychological plots; I prefer the later books for the entirely settled domestic ritual.
+The Silent Speaker Rex Stout (1946) Nero Wolfe and Archie Goodwin bicker throughout 48 marvelous novels and collections of novelettes.
+Every detail is negotiated in the Wolfe world.
+Contracts are binding, each word is used just so.
+A hint of hardboiled comedy, supplied by the narrator Goodwin, leavens the atmosphere and renders the series irresistible.
+The Silent Speaker has a particularly satisfying McGuffin and conclusion; it also marks the beginning of sleek post-war Stout.
+Some prefer the pre-war entires for complex and at times psychological plots; I prefer the later books for the entirely settled domestic ritual.
 Other favorite titles include Some Buried Caesar, Murder By the Book, Champagne for One, Before Midnight.
+(DTM: Comfort Food: Rex Stout, Nero Wolfe, and Archie Goodwin.)

 The Talented Mr. Ripley Patricia Highsmith (1955) The implausible becomes plausible, the bad becomes good.
 Shocking and innovative.
-First Ripley trilogy essential.
+The first Ripley trilogy is essential, but Highsmith’s sentences are superb wherever you find them.
+Marijane Meaker’s candid memoir Highsmith: A Romance of the 1950’s offers a wonderful snapshot of the era.

-The Glitter Dome Joseph Wambaugh (1981) Profane detectives stagger through nightmares.
-Former real-life cop’s violent and hilarious revenge against Hollywood.
+The Glitter Dome Joseph Wambaugh (1981) Profane detectives stagger through nightmares in this former real-life cop’s violent and hilarious revenge against Hollywood.

 Always a Body to Trade K. C. Constantine (1983) Constantine is our most underrated crime author and Police Chief Mario Balzic is our most underrated series character.
-Here Balzic gives the new mayor an astonishing lesson in civics.
+Small town politics in a Pennsylvania mining town are enlivened by frequent trips to Muscotti’s Bar and an occasional murder.
+In Always a Body to Trade, Balzic gives the incoming mayor a lesson in civics.

 New Hope for the Dead Charles Willeford (1985) The genre turned inside out.
+Willeford is an acquired taste, but for those that understand his ironic music, he’s simply the best.
 (DTM: I Was Looking for Charles Willeford)

 When The Sacred Ginmill Closes Lawrence Block (1986) Matt Scudder was probably the last worthy private eye, especially when he was still boozing.
 Others might choose something from Block’s other long-term series about light-hearted thief Bernie Rhodenbarr, or perhaps the recent saga of likable hit man Keller.
 The last time LB wrote a bad sentence was never.
 (DTM: Lawrence Block blindfold test)

-Get Shorty Elmore Leonard (1990) The king of unflappable is at his most sardonic and meta while taking revenge against Hollywood.
+Get Shorty Elmore Leonard (1990) The king of unflappable is at his most sardonic and meta while taking a scalpel to Hollywood.
 (Leonard and Wambaugh shared the same motivation: too many dumb meetings, too many terrible adaptations of their work.)
 Other fans would nominate earlier and tougher books set in Detroit like Stick or City Primeval.
-Leonard fought against having a series character but I think he should have picked one as his male leads are almost always cut from the same cloth.
+Leonard fought against having a series character but perhaps he should have picked one, as his male leads are always cut from the same cloth.

 American Tabloid James Ellroy (1995) Operatic scale and intensity; high literary value.
-The early books are crude and these days Ellroy is in danger of becoming a parody of himself, but The Big Nowhere, L.A.
-Confidential, White Jazz, and American Tabloid were a sensational four book run.
+The early books are crude and these days Ellroy has become a parody of himself, but The Big Nowhere, L.A.
+Confidential, White Jazz, and American Tabloid were a sensational four book run, where toxic yet charismatic trios of anti-heroes ride “full-blast shotgun into history.”

 The Ax Donald E. Westlake (1997) Westlake’s masterpiece about a downsized middle manager.
-Westlake was wildly prolific and wrote in different styles; others would pick one from his two serial thieves: menacing Parker (written under Richard Stark) or humorous Dortmunder.
+Westlake was wildly prolific and wrote in different styles; others would pick one from his two serial thieves: menacing Parker (written under the pen name of Richard Stark) or humorous Dortmunder.
 (DTM: A Storyteller Who Got the Details Right)

 15 Cozy/English Crime Essentials